 If you can, no contact.

-- You are educating yourself not only about the disorder but also the effects it has on you, working through recovery on each one.
+- You are educating yourself not only about the disorder but also the effects it has on you, working through recovery.

 - Grieve the pain of the past.